SebastianGlumbik/PJP/README.md

 Page of the course: http://behalek.cs.vsb.cz/wiki/index.php/Programming_Languages_and_Compilers

 ## Prerequisites
-All projects are configured for .NET 8.0.
+Project is configured for .NET 8.0.
 You can download the latest version of .NET from [here](https://dotnet.microsoft.com/download).

+## How to run
+The easiest way to run the project is to open the solution in IDE (Visual Studio, ...).
+You need to specify the input file as an argument `--input <file>`.

 ## Project assignment
 Solution contains one project.
 The application takes an input file and generates output, which is then run by the interpreter.